1979 Salvadoran coup d'état: Presidency of Carlos Humberto Romero

-General Carlos Humberto Romero, the minister of defense and public security from 1972 to 1977, won the 1977 presidential election with 67.3 percent of the vote against UNO's Colonel Ernesto Claramount.
-Claramount led a protest against the result at the Liberty Plaza in San Salvador (El Salvador's capital), but government forces attacked the protest and between killed 50 to 200 people.
-Romero became President on 1 July 1977 and was scheduled to serve until 1982.
+General Carlos Humberto Romero, the Minister of Defense and Public Security from 1972 to 1977, claimed to have won the fraudulent 1977 presidential election with 67.3 percent of the vote against UNO's Colonel Ernesto Claramount.
+Claramount led a protest against the result at the Liberty Plaza in San Salvador, but government forces attacked the protest and killed between 50 and 200 people.
+Romero became president on 1 July 1977 and was scheduled to serve until 1 July 1982.

 Political violence increased during Romero's presidency.
-Militant groups carried out more assassinations, kidnappings, and bombings against the government to spark a revolution, while mass organizations organized more strikes and protests.
+Militant groups carried out more assassinations, kidnappings, and bombings against the government in an attempt to spark a revolution, and mass organizations organized more strikes and protests.
 The FPL assassinated former president Colonel Osmín Aguirre y Salinas 12 days into Romero's presidency.
-The militant groups and mass organizations also experienced an increase in membership and new groups such as the 28 February Popular Leagues (LP-28) were established.
+Membership in militant groups and mass organizations increased, and new groups such as the 28 February Popular Leagues (LP-28) were established.

+Death squads persecuted members of the clergy as many supported social reform, helped peasants establish associations that evolved into mass organizations, and some espoused liberation theology.
 In June 1977, the UGB declared that all Jesuits had to leave El Salvador within 30 days or face "immediate and systematic execution".
-In November, Romero legalized the repression of opposition groups which Amnesty International described as being "specifically designed to restrict the actions of trade unions, the political opposition, and human rights monitors, including members of the clergy".
-In March 1979, government helicopters killed seven striking brewery workers, and in May, the National Police killed 23 protestors in front of the Metropolitan Cathedral of San Salvador.
+In November, Romero legalized the repression of opposition groups, which Amnesty International described as being "specifically designed to restrict the actions of trade unions, the political opposition, and human rights monitors, including members of the clergy".
+In March 1979, government helicopters killed seven striking brewery workers, and in May, the National Police killed 23 protesters in front of the Metropolitan Cathedral of San Salvador.